AstarNetwork/astar-docs/docs/nodes/node-maintenance.md

 ## Purge node

 :::danger
-Do **never purge chain data of an active collator**, it not produce blocks anymore during all the sync process and harm the chain block production rate.
+**Never purge the chain data on an active collator** or it will not produce blocks during the sync process, and therefore reduce the block production rate of the chain.
-Instead, switch to your backup node and purge only once the backup is **actively collating**.
+Instead, switch to your backup node and *only* purge the chain data after it is **actively collating**.
 :::

-To start a node from scratch without any chain data, just wipe the chain data directory:
+To start a node from scratch without any existing chain data, simply wipe the chain data directory:

 ```sh
 sudo systemctl stop {NETWORK}.service